AD64 COVID-19 Web Portal

 On Tuesday, March 16th, 2020, the Legislature used emergency authority under the California Constitution to approve up to $1.1 billion in state funding to address the COVID-19 public health crisis.
 The state funding will be available to expand hospital capacity, fund public health system responses to the virus, acquire vital health equipment, help vulnerable seniors, and disinfect school buildings.
 As the trajectory of the virus evolves, the State Assembly aims for California to keep leading the nation in response to this difficult situation.

 The economic challenges resulting from the emergency require additional, significant state budget actions in the coming months.
 California will need to receive substantial federal assistance to preserve vital programs and help individuals and small businesses in need.
 Thanks to the state’s record budget reserves—accumulated as a result of Proposition 2 (2014), authored by Assembly Democrats—California is better prepared to preserve and sustain vital programs than it was during the last recession.
-SB 89—passed on March 16—also includes a commitment by the Legislature and the Governor to pursue efforts in the coming weeks to help individuals and small businesses affected by the COVID-19 economic slowdown.
+AB/SB 89—passed on March 16—also includes a commitment by the Legislature and the Governor to pursue efforts in the coming weeks to help individuals and small businesses affected by the COVID-19 economic slowdown.

 The nonpartisan Legislative Analyst released a preliminary viewpoint on how the pandemic may affect this year’s state budget process.
 Link: https://lao.ca.gov/Publications/Report/4203